English subsidy of James VI: A gift with consequences

-The sum of money was an annual gift from the English queen Elizabeth I to King James VI of Scotland which remained contingent on him pursuing pro-English policies in Scotland, such as the suppression of the pro-Catholic northern Earls of Huntly and Erroll.
+The 17th-century writer James Howell described the subsidy as a "royal pension" to maintain James VI's court.
+The money was an annual gift Elizabeth I to James VI of Scotland which remained contingent on him pursuing pro-English policies in Scotland, such as the suppression of the pro-Catholic northern Earls of Huntly and Erroll.
 The situation gave Elizabeth extra leverage in border matters, including the Kinmont Willie affair in 1596, and in Scottish policy towards Ireland.
 In 1601, Elizabeth wished James to take action to prevent Scottish arms and men fighting in Tyrone.

 Origins

 The diplomat Robert Pitcairn and the Master of Wardrobe James Murray presented an idea for an annual payment of £3,000 for a royal guard and the fees of Border wardens in 1579.
 In May 1580, the English ambassador Robert Bowes had reported discussions amongst Scottish supporters of English policy, that Elizabeth's money in Scotland would be "best bestowed on the King only", so binding his nobility to the queen, and that "little matter of importance might be done without her highness' privity".
 This was thought better than giving pensions to individual Scottish nobles or a particular courtier.
 A yearly pension or "gratuity" of 10,000 crowns was mentioned in July 1583, and discussions revolved around the idea that a small amount might not be received with honour.
 The later subsidy scheme was the realisation of these suggestions.